dojo/widgets/README.md

 }
 ```

-Dojo 2 widgets provide standard extension points to allow you to customise their behavior.
+Dojo 2 widgets provide standard extension points to allow you to customize their behavior.
 For more details, please refer to the [widget authoring system](https://github.com/dojo/widget-core).

 ## How do I contribute?